Pyotr Leonidovich Kapitsa

 Died: 8 April 1984, Moscow, USSR (now Russia)

-Affiliation at the time of the award: Academy of Sciences, Moscow, USSR
+Affiliation at the time of the award: Academy of Sciences, Moscow, USSR (now Russia)

-Prize motivation: "for his basic inventions and discoveries in the area of low-temperature physics."
+Prize motivation: “for his basic inventions and discoveries in the area of low-temperature physics”

 Prize share: 1/2

 When substances are cooled to very low temperatures, their properties change.
 In this regard, liquid helium is of great interest, both because of its own properties and as a means of cooling other substances.
-In 1934 Pyotr Kapitsa developed a method for producing liquid helium in large quantities.
+In 1934 Piotr Kapitsa developed a method for producing liquid helium in large quantities.
 This became very important for a number of experiments.
-Among other things, Pyotr Kapitsa discovered in 1937 that at very low temperatures liquid helium flows without resistance.
+Among other things, Kapitsa discovered in 1937 that at very low temperatures liquid helium flows without resistance.
 The phenomenon became known as superfluidity.